 My child only wants to climb!
 What do I do?I have been asked this question…

-One of the main common questions in Gentle Discipline course is this one:
+One of the most common questions in my Gentle Discipline course is this one:

 Throwing is a powerful need for young toddlers.